stefanscheidt/GildedRoseKata/README.md

-This Repo is based on [this](https://github.com/inevs/GildedRoseKata) from Sven Günther.
+This Repo is based on [this one](https://github.com/inevs/GildedRoseKata) from Sven Günther.

 This Kata is the Java-port from Emilie Bache's [Github Repository](https://github.com/emilybache/GildedRose-Refactoring-Kata).